Conveyancing Process For Buying A House

 Next, your solicitor will write to your seller’s solicitor to confirm they are instructed and the seller’s conveyancer will provide your conveyancer with a contract pack which includes the Property Information Form and the Fittings and Contents form to learn more about what’s included in the sale and what items will be taken.

 At this point, you should be looking at hiring a property surveyor to conduct a survey on the property.
 The survey will highlight any damage or defects to the property’s structure, saving you money in the long run.
-If your survey reveals bad results, you can still pull out of the sale, or use it to negotiate an offer.
+If your survey reveals bad results, you can still walk away from the sale or purchase, or use it to negotiate an offer.
 Remember to compare surveyors to get the best price for your survey.

 4. Property Searches